An aperiodic set of 11 Wang tiles: Preliminaries

 \subsection{Wang tiles}

 A \emph{Wang tile} is a unit square with colored edges.
 Formally, let $H,V$ be two finite sets (the horizontal and vertical colors, respectively).
-A wang tile $t$ is an element of $H^2 \times V^2$.
-We write $t=(t_w,t_e,t_s,t_n)$ for a Wang tile, and use interchangeably the notations $t_w$ (resp. $t_e, t_s, t_n$) or $w(t)$ (resp. $e(t),s(t),n(t))$ to indicate the color on one of the edges.
+A wang tile $t=(t_w,t_e,t_s,t_n)$ (for west, east, south and north) is an element of $H^2 \times V^2$.
+Thus, the horizontal colors are used on west and east sides (that is, horizontal edges of the square), and vertical colors are used in north and south side (that is, vertical edges).

 A \emph{Wang set} is a set of Wang tiles, formally viewed as a tuple $(H,V,T)$, where $T\subseteq H^2\times V^2$ is the set of \emph{tiles}.
-Fig. \ref{fig:ws13} presents a well known example of a Wang set.
+Figure~\ref{fig:ws13} presents a well-known example of a Wang set.
 A Wang set is said to be \emph{empty} if $T=\emptyset$.